Beddingfield Funeral Service

 If the family requested a Tribute Video, it may be posted below the obituary and may include an Order Keepsake link.

-You may find more information, including guest books, at Legacy and The Mercury News obituaries.
+You may find more information, including online guest books, at Legacy and The Mercury News obituaries.

 This list does not reflect all of the families that we have served.
 Some families request an online obituary and some do not.